-(1) From the repeal of section 201^{93} of the repealed Act, the register of easements becomes the access rights register.

-(2) The commissioner, as soon as possible after the repeal of the section, must record in the access rights register the particulars mentioned in section $69(2)^{94}$ of every transitional permit.

-(3) For subsection (2), the corporation must, immediately on the repeal of the section, give the commissioner the copies of the transitional permits kept by the corporation.
+- (1) From the repeal of section 20191 of the repealed Act, the register of easements becomes the access rights register. - (2) The commissioner, as soon as possible after the repeal of the section, must record in the access rights register the particulars mentioned in section $69(2)^{92}$ of every transitional permit. - (3) For subsection (2), the Queensland Sugar Corporation must, immediately on the repeal of the section, give the commissioner the copies of the transitional permits kept by the Queensland Sugar Corporation.